ebramanti/cmsi387/homework/csi-fs/README.md

 ### `willy.txt` Data Block

+> JD: OK, this is consistent with the inode.

     00007800  54 68 69 73 20 69 73 20  74 68 65 20 73 75 62 64  |This is the subd|
     00007810  69 72 65 63 74 6f 72 79  20 57 69 6c 6c 79 20 74  |irectory Willy t|
     00007820  65 73 74 20 66 69 6c 65  2e 0a 00 00 00 00 00 00  |est file........|